ygteker/coffee_shop_landing_page_clone/README.md

-# Starbucks Landing Page Clone
+# A Landing Page Clone of a coffee company

-This project is a clone of the Starbucks landing page, created to showcase the programmer's skills in HTML, CSS, and React.
+This project is a clone of a landing page of a popular coffee company, created to showcase the programmer's skills in HTML, CSS, and React.
 The goal of this project is to demonstrate proficiency in front-end development and the ability to replicate a real-world website using modern web technologies.

 ## Technologies Used